 There's been a good deal of confusion about a Summers relation in Philadelphia who we might never have known about except for repeated references in histories recorded in Macomb county, Michigan!
 Enter Jacob Summers, judge of records in Philadelphia.
 Here are the sources that seem to pertain to him:

 Martin's bench and bar of Philadelphia : together with other lists of persons appointed to administer the laws in the city and county of Philadelphia, and the province and commonwealth of Pennsylvania.
-Philadelphia: Rees Walsh, 1883; by John Hill Martin, page 79, and Philadelphia History, 1609-1884, page 1572.
+Philadelphia: Rees Walsh, 1883; by John Hill Martin, page 79, and History of Philadelphia: 1609-1884, by John Thomas Scharf, Thompson Vestcott, page 1572.

-The Colonies and early Republic - Volume 2 - Page 738
+The Colonies and early Republic - Volume 2 - by Eric H. Monkkonen, Page 738

 "...the District Court was created in 1811 with three judges described as a president and two assistant judges.
 This was the same number of judges constituting the courts of common pleas in other judicial districts in the state.
 The first president judge of the District Court was Joseph Hemphill and the two associate judges or "wing judges" as they were called in that day were Anthony Simmons, a goldsmith, and Jacob Sommer, a farmer, who appears to have devoted little time to his judicial duties."